aibarr23/Embedded-Control-Robotics/RTOS/Mini_RTOS/README.md

-This Mini RTOS was created with the guidance of the course by Miros from Quantum Leaps Youtube course
+This Mini RTOS was created with the guidance of the course by Miros from Quantum Leaps Youtube/website course.

+&nbsp;
 https://www.state-machine.com/video-course

 # Sub-directories in this lesson: